bcgsc/Canadian_Biogenome_Project/README.md

 If no lineage are indicated (if the lines are comented out as in the below example), BUSCO will be set to [auto-lineage](https://busco.ezlab.org/busco_userguide.html#automated-lineage-selection)

-If you indiciate a specific lineage, this lineage needs to be [downloaded](https://busco.ezlab.org/busco_userguide.html#offline) and located in the path section in nextflow.config
+If you indiciate a specific lineage, this lineage needs to be [downloaded](https://busco.ezlab.org/busco_userguide.html#offline) and located in the path section under 'busco_lineages_path' in nextflow.config file
 ```
 //Optional (if not indicated, autolineage for busco)
 //        lineage                 = ""